54 Columns

-54 Columns is a public art installation in Atlanta, Georgia, USA by artist Sol LeWitt.
-Located at the corner of Glen Iris Drive and North Highland Ave., the large-scale sculpture consists of 54 concrete columns in a grid-like arrangement.
+54 Columns is a public art installation in Atlanta, Georgia, US by artist Sol LeWitt.
+Located at the corner of Glen Iris Drive and North Highland Ave, the large-scale sculpture consists of 54 concrete columns in a grid-like arrangement.
 The overall shape of the installation is approximately triangular with dimensions of 112 x 176 feet (34 x 54 meters).
 The columns range in height from 10 to 20 feet (3.05 to 6.1 meters).